Every morning at our house could be the same.

 The first notebook is a thick Moleskine daily planner.
 Every day is accounted for, marked out, perfectly fine and pretty.
 The pages are thin enough so the book isn’t too much of a burden.
 This year is a hardcover; last year’s was soft.
 I’m not entirely sure which I prefer just yet.

 The second notebook is a blank, hardbound book that cycles through whatever I have available.
 I like these to be durable since they are books I’m hanging onto indefinitely.
 Moleskines are always nice to have but can get spendy.
 Currently, I am experimenting with the Amazon Basic’s version of it.
 I also have two other designs waiting in the wings and am usually on the lookout for others.
-I’ll make very weak justifications when it comes to buying blank notebooks.
+I’ll make a lot of very weak justifications when it comes to buying blank notebooks.

 All of this, of course, can be done with the $1 spiral notebooks which are readily available at any back to school sale.
 I used to like those woven composition books until they started falling apart.
 Maybe the quality declined, maybe I’m a lot tougher with how I write on things.